-SEND How we support their education
+SEND How we support children with SEND'S education

 Visual impairments Enlarged texts/worksheets

 Writing slopes

 Adjustable interactive whiteboards

-Laptops/ipads to access texts
+Laptops/iPads to access texts

 Access to RNIB bookshare

-External support and advice from the Low Incidence Needs Service who are attached to our building.
+External support and advice from the Low Incidence Needs Service who are attached to our building

 Specialised stationery such as darker books with darker lines and coloured glue

 Specific/moderate Evidence based interventions such as Plus 1, Power of 2 and precision teach

 learning difficulties TA support for small group or 1:1

+Little Wandle reading and phonics Keep Up, Rapid Catch Up or SEND provision sessions (all year groups)

-Multisensory learning e.g. numicon and other concrete resources
+Multisensory learning e.g. Numicon and other concrete resources

-Access to laptops and ipads for typing up extended pieces of work
+Access to laptops and iPads for typing up extended pieces of work

 Coloured overlay assessment kit, whiteboards and interactive whiteboard screens to support dyslexic tendencies

-Talking tins

 Year 6 booster groups

-Key stage 2 keep up sessions for phonics and reading

 Pre-teaching when needed

 Visual aids to support learning across the curriculum

 Communication & Staff trained in sensory circuits

 interaction Social stories

 needs/Autism Visual timetables

-Spectrum Staff trained in supporting children with ASD in the classroom
+Spectrum Disorders Staff trained in supporting children with ASD in the classroom

-Disorders Sensory fidget toys
+Sensory fidget toys

-Quiet rooms

-Work stations
+Quiet rooms Work stations

-Ear defenders
+Work stations Ear defenders

 Support from an ASD base within the trust

-Pupil passports

-Speech & Speech & Language link language Support from a language base within the school trust communication Speech recommendations from a speech therapist on a 1-1 carried out as according to need needs Talking tins - a device which allows children to record messages/sentences and play them back Physical needs Hygiene room with shower, hoist and adjustable height hygiene bed Disabled toilets One story building with ramps at all access points Wide internal and external doors Wobble cushions - improves posture and/or allows movement whilst sitting at the desk or on the carpet Writing slopes - improves posture when working at a desk A range of theraputties to strengthen hand muscles and acts a "fidget device" to improve focus Staff trained in catheterising, intimate care and physiotherapy Gross motor and fine motor weekly intervention 'Little Ninjas' focusing on core stability, posture and coordination Specialised stationery Social, emotional Quiet rooms and mental health Weekly sessions with a school counsellor needs All teaching assistants are trained in 'active listening' Weekly pastoral discussions in staff meetings Worry boxes in every classroom Regular discussions in PSHE that encourage children to open up about their feelings and emotions All learning areas (for each individual) are assessed and modified to ensure that all barriers to learning are removed.
+Pupil passports Widgits Speech & language Speech & Language link communication Support from a language base within the school trust needs Speech recommendations from a speech therapist on a 1:1 carried out as according to need Talking tins - a device which allows children to record messages/sentences and play them back Physical needs Hygiene room with shower, hoist and adjustable height hygiene bed Disabled toilets One storey building with ramps at all access points Wide internal and external doors Wobble cushions - improves posture and/or allows movement whilst sitting at the desk or on the carpet Writing slopes - improves posture when working at a desk A range of theraputties to strengthen hand muscles and act as a "fidget device" to improve focus Staff trained in catheterising, intimate care and physiotherapy Gross motor and fine motor weekly intervention 'Little Ninjas' focusing on core stability, posture and coordination Specialised stationery Social, emotional Quiet rooms and mental health Weekly sessions with a school counsellor needs All teaching assistants are trained in 'active listening' Weekly pastoral discussions in staff meetings Worry boxes in every classroom Regular discussions in PSHE that encourage children to open up about their feelings and emotions All learning areas (for each individual) are assessed and modified to ensure that all barriers to learning are removed.